uRHL/hack-the-vault/README.md

 ## Annex B: Setting-up GitHub pages

-Your vault repositories should look like this
+Your GitHub repositories should look like this:
 ```
-user
+username
-  hacks-vault #blog
+  hacks-vault (blog)
   hacks-vault-private
-    @hacks-vault #submodule
+    @hacks-vault (submodule)
 ```

 1. Install htv